utunga/thankful/doc/whitepaper.md

 In the same way that gravitational acceleration is due to the total mass within a given volume and irrespective of the details of the distribution of mass within that volume the claim is made that there exists a certain boundary beyond which the details of the internal network are no longer relevant.

 The reasoning behind this is that at a certain distance nodes will not consider other nodes to be in their local kinship network so that it makes sense for acknowledgements, or the overall balance sheet in hard currency terms, to be zero across the boundary.

+If demonstrably true this opens up opportunities for further network analysis.

 ![zero circle](images/2018_07_19_12_32_05_738.jpg)